In Search Of… S04E13 The Dark Star

 Now some patronising stuff about the Dogon losing their ancient wisdom as their society becomes more technically advanced.

 Now, I don’t know much about astronomy* or Dogon religion.
 Before I go looking it up, I’m going to guess that this is probably one of those cherry-picking things, where the aspects of Dogon belief that coincide with western astronomy are lauded and the aspects that don’t are ignored.

 And looking it up… no, I’m partially wrong.
 Yes, there are a number of Dogon astronomical beliefs that don’t mesh with current knowledge – the number of moons of Jupiter, mentioned above, being just one example.
 Other researchers found that the Dogon don’t all have identical beliefs about their star, with some saying that it is invisible and others identifying it with Venus.
 And there’s the very real possibility that the Dogon have knowledge of western astronomy from talking to western astronomers (who have been making observations from Dogon territory since the nineteenth century) and/or from the anthropologists who were trying to learn about Dogon astronomical beliefs by asking leading questions.

-Like I say, the idea that a 'primitive' people might know more than I'd expect doesn't bother me.
-It probably says more about what I expect than anything else.
+Like I say, the idea that a ‘primitive’ people might know more than I’d expect doesn’t bother me.
+It says more about the nature of my expectations than the nature of reality.
 But if (if!) the Dogon have unexpectedly detailed astronomical knowledge, my money is on them gaining that knowledge by working for it, rather than gaining it through vaguely hinted-at clairvoyance or alien encounter.